The Bankrate promise

 Either the Capital One Quicksilver or Citi Double Cash Card can be a great card to have in your wallet for your general spending.
-For rewards maximizers, the Citi Double Cash has the edge with its effective 2 percent cash back rate (1 percent as you buy, plus 1 percent when you pay), or for those looking to pay off credit card debt.
+For rewards maximizers, the Citi Double Cash takes the edge with its effective 2 percent cash back rate — 1 percent as you buy, plus 1 percent when you pay — or for those looking to pay off credit card debt.

-The Quicksilver, on the other hand, can be a good option for those looking for a wealth of card benefits, a zero-interest offer on purchases and first-year welcome bonus.
+On the other hand, the Quicksilver can be a good option for those looking for a wealth of card benefits, a zero-interest offer on purchases and first-year welcome bonus.

 Before you decide, consider our roundup of the best cash back credit cards for other options that might better fit your spending habits and financial goals.